[3.16] Lancing Steel Raider | SoftCore | From leveling to end-game guide | Sword go BRRRRR

-When you finish the acts, try to get your hands on both the following 2 weapons asap.
+When you get to mapping, try to get your hands on both the a Beltimber Blade and a The Saviour.

 The Saviour being the priority because it will effectively double your clear speed and single target dps, the way the mirage saviours work is unbelievably OP, to puto it simply they deal 50% of your damage post calculations and the increases and decreases in your damage update their damage in real time, so if you pop a flask that affects your damage, it will also affect theirs.

 A Paradoxica like that is only second to a 670+ pDPS well crafted Jewelled Foil with a Crit multi Suffix.

 While leveling just get something that helps you not die, you already know the drill by now, life and resistances, attributes and phys dmg to attacks is a +.